quicwg/multipath/draft-ietf-quic-multipath.md

 as specified in {{Section 5.1.1 of QUIC-TRANSPORT}}.
 Each Path ID has its own connection ID sequence number space whose initial value is 0.
-On non-initial paths (i.e., Path ID different from 0), the initial path connection ID is provided by a PATH_NEW_CONNECTION_ID frame whose sequence number value is 0.
+On non-initial paths (i.e., Path ID different from 0), the initial path connection ID is provided by a PATH_NEW_CONNECTION_ID frame with a sequence number value of 0.

 Each endpoint maintains the set of connection IDs received from its peer for each path, any of which it can use when sending packets on that path; see also {{Section 5.1 of QUIC-TRANSPORT}}.